 Make Your Own Barnwood in Nine Steps

-How do you make barn wood?
+How to make barn wood

 Whether you’re creating a rustic interior or adding aged wood accents to a modern decorating scheme, barn wood is a popular choice.
 And the good news is you don’t have to pick through piles of splintery old lumber or pay exorbitant prices for the look of barn wood.
 You can easily transform inexpensive pine boards into rustic boards that are almost indistinguishable from the real thing.
 In this story we’ll give you a recipe for doing just that.
 The 8-ft.
 1×6 boards we used for creating our authentic-looking “aged barn wood” cost about $4 each.